-At the opponent's request and only if justified, the robots could be equipped with a beacon support to fix an opponent's beacon above (see subsection F.5. ).
+At the opponent's request and only if justified, the robots could be equipped with a beacon support to fix an opponent's beacon above (see subsection G.5.).

-All beacons (fixed beacons, embedded beacons and the central tracking device) must remain in place on their supports throughout the duration of the match.
+All beacons (fixed beacons, embedded beacons and the remote computing device) must remain in place on their supports throughout the duration of the match.
 All robot safety instructions equally apply to beacons.
 The beacons can only accommodate sensor and telecommunication systems.

-Fixed beacons, the center marker, beacons, embedded beacons and their respective supports are described below.
+Fixed beacons, the remote computinf device, beacons, embedded beacons and their respective supports are described below.